 In its application for relicensing the Ellsworth Project, Black Bear discusses the Gulf of Maine Distinct Population Segment of Atlantic salmon, and notes the area included for all naturally reproducing Atlantic salmon populations includes the Union River, of which Graham Lake is a part.
 (Green Lake and Reeds Brook are upstream of Graham Lake.)
 That document notes: “[t]he Ellsworth Project falls within the designated critical habitat of the Downeast Coastal Salmon Habitat Recovery Unit for Atlantic salmon (NMFS 2009; Sean McDermott, NMFS, personal communication July 2, 2014).” (emphasis added) (Black Bear, 2015).

-Based on these documents, GLWP believes Green Lake is classified as critical habitat rather than essential habitat for Atlantic salmon.
-BrookAn important part of this critical habitat is the Green Lake National Fish Hatchery and its water supply.
+Based on these documents, GLWP believes Green Lake, if connected downstream through a perennial stream, would be classified as critical habitat rather than essential habitat for Atlantic salmon.
+Green Lake is connected through Reeds Brook, an intermittent stream.
+An important part of this critical habitat is the Green Lake National Fish Hatchery and its water supply.

 Northern Long-Eared Bat